sharife/hyas/content/about/profiles/rachel-harvelock.md

   (CAWS) works, alert the public to the harm that it subsidies with tax dollars, and propose a new system that treats water like the precious source that it is.
-Instead of a backward river of waste, I envision green industry built around water recycling.
-Bio: Rachel Havrelock is the founder and director of the Freshwater Lab and a professor of English at the University of Illinois at Chicago.
+Instead of a backward river of waste, I envision green industry built around water recycling."
+bio: "Rachel Havrelock is the founder and director of the Freshwater Lab and a professor of English at the University of Illinois at Chicago.
 A childhood of swimming in the Great Lakes created an indissoluble bond with water.
 Decades of research in the Middle East led to her books